ISSUES in SOCIAL AND ENVIROMENTAL

 About ICSEARD

-To house ideas to research international companies from the dimension of social and environment performance and publish research activities on social and environmental accounting, new institution named International Center for Social and Environmental Accounting Research and Development (ICSEARD) has been set up since 2006 in Faculty of Economics of Sebelas Maret University.
-One of the important objectives of the center is to disseminate the research and development of social and environmental accounting.
-There are some important activities in the center: Research, Rating activities, Training and Publication.
+To house ideas to research international companies from the dimension of social and environmental performance and publish research activities on social and environmental accounting, a new institution named the International Center for Social and Environmental Accounting Research and Development (ICSEARD) has been set up since 2006 in the Faculty of Economics of Sebelas Maret University, Indonesia.
+One of the centre’s important objectives is to disseminate research and development in social and environmental accounting.
+There are some important activities in the centre: Research, Rating activities, Training, and Publication.

 Research:

-International Center for Social and Environmental Accounting Research and Development conducts research activities including the topics on Corporate Social Responsibility in general, corporate governance, social and environmental accounting from financial and management accounting perspective.
+The International Center for Social and Environmental Accounting Research and Development conducts research activities on topics such as Corporate Social Responsibility, corporate governance, and social and environmental accounting from a financial and management accounting perspective.

 Rating:

-International Center for Social and Environmental Accounting Research and Development (ICSEARD) also conducts rating activities to rate the Indonesian companies’ performance from social and environmental perspective.
+The International Center for Social and Environmental Accounting Research and Development (ICSEARD) also conducts assessments to evaluate the performance of Indonesian companies from a social and environmental perspective.

 Training:

-International Center for Social and Environmental Accounting Research and Development (ICSEARD) provides training services to companies and public sector.
+The International Center for Social and Environmental Accounting Research and Development (ICSEARD) provides training services to companies and the public sector.
 These training activities

 Publication:

-theory of social and environmental accounting from both financial and management accounting perspective, should involve international scholars (from all over the world) having the same concern on those matters.
-International Center for Social and Environmental Accounting Research and Development also publish working paper on the Social and Environmental Accounting and other topics on the website.
+One of the centre's activities is publishing an international journal named Issues in Social and Environmental Accounting (ISEA).
+Social and environmental issues in general, and accounting in specific, are not only local problems; they have affected countries all over the world (global commons).
+Therefore, the new journal, which explores the practice and theory of social and environmental accounting from both financial and management accounting perspectives, should involve international scholars (from all over the world) with the same concerns.
+The International Center for Social and Environmental Accounting Research and Development also publishes working papers on Social and Environmental Accounting and other topics on the website.

 Vision and Aim of the Journal

-Issues In Social and Environmental Accounting (Issues in SEA or ISEA) is an international and refereed journal published quarterly (starting 2013) for hardcopy by International Center for Social and Environmental Accounting Research and Development (ICSEARD).
-ISEA is networking and dissemination means of practices and theory of social and environmental accounting by people concerned with that field.
-In the journal, prospective authors can raise issues of the social and environmental accounting from many perspectives of accounting field and of other fields that impact directly and directly on accounting field.
-The journal publishes empirical, theoretical, and review papers as well as book review
+The journal publishes empirical, theoretical, and review papers as well as book reviews.
+In the journal, prospective authors can raise issues of social and environmental accounting from various perspectives within the accounting field and other fields that directly impact it.
+ISEA serves as a networking and dissemination platform for the practices and theories of social and environmental accounting for professionals in the field.
+Issues in Social and Environmental Accounting (Issues in SEA or ISEA) is an international and refereed journal published quarterly (starting 2013) in hardcopy by the International Center for Social and Environmental Accounting Research and Development (ICSEARD).
+ISEA serves as a networking and dissemination platform for the practices and theories of social and environmental accounting by people concerned with that field.
+In the journal, prospective authors can raise issues of social and environmental accounting from various perspectives within the accounting field and other fields that directly impact it.
+The journal publishes empirical, theoretical, and review papers, as well as book reviews.

 Subject Coverage